 Consider your site

-Most wildflowers require lots of sunshine–at least 8 hours.
+Most wildflowers need lots of sunshine–at least 8 hours.
 Choose a sight with this in mind.
 Is the soil wet or dry?
 Is it shallow or deep?
 Choose flowers that will do well in those conditions.
 Well-drained soil is best.

 Great wildflowers for the bees